 Our main risks in terms of sustainability with regard to such aspects, lie in possible non-compliance with our Code of Ethics, principally with regard to spheres external to the same, in particular compliance with the Code of Conduct established for our suppliers.
 In this regard, the actual system of production and quality determines a specific profile of supplier and certain plant characteristics imply a more controlled level of risk.
-Furthermore, we have progressively established procedures, both internal and external, to control and monitor these risks both directly by our organisation and jointly with our interested parties, which are described in the corresponding section of this sustainability report.
+Furthermore, we have progressively established procedures, both internal and external, to control and monitor these risks both directly by our organisation and jointly with our interested parties.